ChristopherALee/Gobble/README.md

 Using Pusher to interact with WebSockets, live-messaging between users in channels, direct messages, and group messages are seamless and intuitive.

-Pusher triggers an action for a specified channel whenver a new message is created:
+Pusher triggers an action for a specified channel whenever a new message is created:

 ```ruby
   def create